 Of course, everyone’s student debt and tax situation are different.
 There’s no guarantee that moving to a tax-free state would net you these kinds of savings.

 The calculator below can help you estimate how much an out-of-state move would affect your tax liability.
-And it can show how much you’d save if you applied any extra savings to your student debts.
+And it can show how much you’d save if you applied any extra savings to your student debt, including both federal and private student loans.

 State Tax Savings Calculator